The-Kid9786/FE13_FileMenuSwitch/README.md

 the purpose of me making this is for me to better understand how FE13's menus function

-Applying the patch (in citra):
+# Applying the patch (in citra):

-plaace code.ips in the mods folder
+place code.ips in the mods folder

 the path should look like mods\00040000000A0500\code.ips